StuartJRussell/EllipticiPy/README.md

 ### src/ellipticity/epsilon/*txt

 Text files containing the epsilon profiles with radius for models that have been initialised for the package.
-The package will create these as and when they are required.
+Inlcuded are PREM, iasp91 and ak135 and the package will create these for other models as and when they are required.